MagnumVD/SpyglassControls-fabric/README.md

 ## License

-This mod is licensed under the GNU LESSER GENERAL PUBLIC LICENSE.
+This mod is licensed under the GNU LESSER GENERAL PUBLIC LICENSE v3.0.